Home » Budapest » Gellert Spa tickets

 Gellert Spa is part of the luxurious Hotel Gellért, built in the Art Nouveau style.

-In the 13th century, Hungarian King Andrew II had a small hospital erected at the foot of Gellert Hill to capitalize on the healing properties of the water found there.
+In the 13th century, Hungarian King Andrew II had a small hospital erected at the foot of Gellert Hill to capitalize on the water’s healing properties.

-When the Turkish (Ottomans) arrived in the 16th century, they erected a Turkish bath in its place and called it Acik Iliye.
+When the Turks (Ottomans) arrived in the 16th century, they erected a Turkish bath in its place and called it Acik Iliye.

-In the 17th century, these pools filled with mud and mineral water were also known as Muddy Pools (Sarosfurdo).
+In the 17th century, these mud and mineral water pools were also known as Muddy Pools (Sarosfurdo).

-Between 1912 and 1918, the pools and buildings got re-built in the Art Nouveau style, and the Spa experience became a lot more civilized.
+Between 1912 and 1918, the pools and buildings were rebuilt in the Art Nouveau style, and the Spa experience became much more civilized.

-Around this time, the Baths got the name Gellert Spa – after St Gerhard, who had lent his name for the nearby Gellert Hill as well.
+Around this time, the Baths got the name Gellert Spa – after St Gerhard, who had lent his name to the nearby Gellert Hill as well.

 The Gellért Spa was open even during World War II.

-In 1927, a massive wave pool got added, and in 1934 a bubble bath was added to the complex.
+In 1927, a massive wave pool was added, and in 1934, a bubble bath was added to the complex.

 Gellért Bath underwent its first extensive renovation in 2008, and five years later, all the thermal pools became co-ed.